 Need: pencils, paper, sketching surface

-Break your group into pairs before you take them into your chosen gallery.
+Divide your students into pairs.
 Identify one member of each group that will be willing to draw and the other who will be a “describer”.
-Place each pair at a painting–try to organize it so that the drawers don’t get a good look at the painting.
-The describer will face the painting (can be seated on a gallery stool or the floor) and the drawer will sit back-to back with the describer so that they face away from the painting.
-The describer will do their best to describe the contents and composition of the painting while the drawer attempts to recreate the painting based on the description.
-The drawer can ask questions for clarification but cannot look at the painting.
-After a few minutes, allow the drawer to turn around and see the paintings.
+Provide each pair a work of art–try to organize it so that the drawers don’t get a good look at the work.
+The describer will face the work of art and the drawer will sit back-to back with the describer so that they face away from the work of art.
+Alternatively they can sit face to face but arranged so they cannot see each others work.
+The describer will do their best to describe the contents and composition of the work of art while the drawer attempts to recreate the picture based on the description.
+The drawer can ask questions for clarification but cannot look at the work of art.
+After a few minutes, allow the drawer to turn around and see the image.
 You may opt to have people switch roles after a few minutes too.
 As a large group, have describers and drawers talk about their experiences.
-What parts of the paintings were easy to describe/draw?
+What parts of the image were easy to describe/draw?
 What was more challenging?
 How did you have to communicate as a pair to do this?